sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 ![Puppies parallel programming](https://storage.googleapis.com/sourcegraph-assets/blog/upload_ee1c4226c42ba701cde2324025599202.png)

 This goal of "make it hard to use incorrectly" comes with tradeoffs.
 Specifically, it means some (potentially useful) features are unlikely to be added to conc because they would break this goal.
-Shortly after the library went public I got a request to [add channels to conc](https://github.com/sourcegraph/conc/issues/56) and while I can see how some advanced user of conc could get value from this, I'd rather keep to the "hard to misuse" goal wherever possible.
+Shortly after the library went public I got a request to [add channels to conc](https://github.com/sourcegraph/conc/issues/56) and while I can see how a user of conc could find this valuable, I'd like to keep things "hard to misuse" wherever possible.

 ![GitHub issues conversation](https://storage.googleapis.com/sourcegraph-assets/blog/upload_e8c695bc11b8f2a62ceafaefa0d354dd.png)